The Pike School Handbook

 Please note that this policy does not intend to create, nor does it create, a contract or part of a contract in any way, including, but not limited to, between the School and any parent, guardian, or student affiliated with or attending the School.
 The School may interpret, add, revise, and/or delete School policies and procedures at any time, before, during, and after the school year.

 The School prohibits students from creating, requesting, sending, or possessing any written message, image, or video that contains explicit representations or references to sexual conduct, sexual excitement, or nudity (commonly known as “sexting”).
 Massachusetts law prohibits anyone (regardless of age) from disseminating obscene or pornographic images of minors, and the School may contact law enforcement should any student violate this policy.

 Bring Your Own Device (“BYOD”)

-There is no need for students in grades PreK - 5 to bring personal devices to school, as Pike provides adequate computing facilities for its students with iPads and laptops.
+There is no need for students in grades PreK - 5 to bring personal devices to school, as Pike provides adequate technology resources for its students with iPads and laptops.
 On a case-by-case basis, the School may recommend that a student be allowed to use personal electronic aids for the student’s support in the classroom.
 Such accommodation is required to be informed by documented assessments of the student’s learning needs.
 The School will not be held liable for any loss/damage to these personal laptops/electronic devices.
-Please contact the Director of Learning Services for more details about this policy.
+Please contact the Director of Student Support for more details about this policy.